spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.864	- Added some unit specific combat behaviour: Units with high ranged weapons will now try to keep enemies distant

+		- Added two new variables to mod config file:

+		  FALLBACK_DIST_RATIO 0.9 - units will try keep enemies at this ratio of their maximum weapons' range

+		  MIN_FALLBACK_RANGE 500  - units with lower weapons' range will not try fall back at all

 AAI v0.862	- Added submarine defence map -> AAI will now store its defence capabilities vs submarines separately from other
 		  naval units